 One essential part of spring cleaning for many is bringing fresh air into your home, which can be equally instrumental in ridding your home of allergens and toxins that may have been trapped indoors throughout the cooler winter months.

-The biggest benefit of all is that clean homes harbour fewer microbes that could cause respiratory and allergy problems while also helping to reduce viral agents in your home as well.
+The most significant benefit of all is that clean homes harbour fewer microbes that could cause respiratory and allergy problems, while also helping to reduce viral agents in your home as well.
 Especially the deep cleaning associated with spring cleaning that goes beyond weekly household cleaning efforts to target dirt, grime, mould, and mildew lurking beneath the surfaces in your home.

 Finally, spring cleaning simply makes your home smell better.
 This clears the air enough to make it completely breathable for your family, friends and guests as well as the people who live with you.

-While spring cleaning is good to improve the air quality in your home, making it more breathable, if you suffer from allergies or asthma it is wise to keep a rescue inhaler handy while cleaning in case of a sudden bronchospasm attack as dust is often stirred in the cleaning process.
+While spring cleaning is beneficial for improving the air quality in your home, making it more breathable, if you suffer from allergies or asthma, it is wise to keep a rescue inhaler handy while cleaning in case of a sudden bronchospasm attack, as dust is often stirred up during the cleaning process.

 Clean Bedrooms Improve Sleep Quality

-The health benefits of consistently good sleep cannot easily be measured.
+The health benefits of consistently good sleep are difficult to measure.
 Chronic sleep deprivation, however, can be instrumental in the development of several negative health conditions, including:

 Spring Cleaning Burns Calories

 It's true.
 You can turn your spring cleaning activities into a workout.
-Spending one hour cleaning your windows, for instance can burn approximately 334 calories, and mopping the floor can shave off 314 calories, for instances.
+Spending one hour cleaning your windows, for instance, can burn approximately 334 calories, and mopping the floor can shave off 314 calories, for instance.
 The more effort you put into it, the more calories you can burn.
 Things like sweeping, mopping, dusting, and vacuuming your home all burn calories.

-But spring cleaning adds new challenges and benefits for working up a sweat and burning calories as it often requires a fair amount of climbing, bending, lifting, and moving.
-Add some great music into the mix and you have a recipe for a masterful spring cleaning workout that sparks many benefits such as:
+However, spring cleaning presents new challenges and benefits, as it often requires working up a sweat and burning calories, often involving a fair amount of climbing, bending, lifting, and moving.
+Add some great music into the mix, and you have a recipe for a masterful spring cleaning workout that sparks many benefits, such as:

-Don't forget, many people take spring cleaning exercise outdoors too by tending to lawns and taking care of maintenance projects neglected during cooler winter months.
+Don't forget, many people take spring cleaning outdoors too, by tending to lawns and attending to maintenance projects that were neglected during the cooler winter months.
 These types of activities help to burn calories and improve stamina.

 A Clean Home Reduces Stress and Improves Mental Health

-Perhaps the biggest benefits of having a clean home are the mental health benefits it provides.
+Perhaps the most significant benefit of having a clean home is the positive impact it has on mental health.
 The first way this works is that clean, organised environments reduce stress.
 The second and often unexpected benefit is that the act of cleaning itself can be therapeutic.
-Scientists view this as not only clearing out the clutter from your home but clearing it from your mind as well.
+Scientists view this as not only clearing out the clutter from your home but also clearing it from your mind as well.

-The bottom line is that having a clean home makes people happier, according to Natural News that states 83 percent of Brits believe happiness is a clean home and 57% find the act of cleaning itself to provide enormous senses of satisfaction.
+The bottom line is that having a clean home makes people happier, according to Natural News, which states that 83 per cent of Brits believe a clean home contributes to happiness, and 57 per cent find the act of cleaning itself to provide an enormous sense of satisfaction.